West Valley-Mission

 Overview

-The Board of Trustees of the West Valley-Mission Community College District adopted a resolution on Tuesday, November 15, 2022, to use local funds to waive tuition and enrollment fees for its students.
-In addition, the board also took the monumental step to waive the costs for students related to parking, health fees and childcare effective January 1, 2023.
+The Board of Trustees of the West Valley-Mission Community College District adopted a resolution on Tuesday, March 19, 2024, to use local funds to waive tuition and enrollment fees for its students.
+In a monumental step, the Board also decided to waive costs related to parking, health fees, and childcare, effective January 1, 2023.

-Chancellor Brad Davis will now be authorized to work closely with local lawmakers on authoring, introducing and championing legislation that would allow the District to use unrestricted general funds to provide fee waivers to students residing within its boundaries.
+This resolution authorized Chancellor Brad Davis and Chief of Staff Cade Story-Yetto to collaborate with local lawmakers on crafting legislation that would allow the District to use unrestricted general funds to provide fee waivers to students residing within its boundaries.

 Endorsements